 If you ask me, there is no doubt for the best SEO plugin out there: WordPress SEO by Yoast.
-I plan to write a whole article about this great resource, but until then just believe me and install this great plugin.
+Just click on the link to read more about this great resource.

 Believe it or not, just by installing it and letting it do it’s work with the default settings, you do more to your site in terms of SEO then with days of hard work.

 WordPress provides a great resource of grouping your articles: categories and tags come with the default installation, but with a little programming you can add your own taxonomies.
 This is great, but in my experience it can do more harm than good for a novice WordPress user.